In digital marketing, your task is to find customers and lead them all the way through the sales funnel stages.

 Datanyze – If you’re running a high-tech business in the B2B space, then Datanyze might just be what you’re looking for.
 The company maintains a list of businesses that use exactly the type of technology that you’re selling.
 With Datanyze, you can get a list of those companies and begin your cold-calling efforts.

 Growbots – If you’re looking for a high-quality outbound sales solution, you should absolutely evaluate Growbots.
 According to one online testimony, using Growbots is as simple as setting up a customer profile, creating a must-read email with a clickbait headline, and then launching your campaign.
 It’s a bit pricey, though.
 The service starts at $500/month billed annually.
 However, when you think of a typical sales funnel, catchy emails probably comes to mind first.
 So, if you’re serious about utilizing sales funnel stages to your advantage, Growbots is worth the price.

-Pitchbox – Pitchbox is a great all around outbound email platform.
+Pitchbox – Pitchbox is a great all-around outbound email platform.
 We use it often for influencer marketing and link building, but it can be used for all kinds of purposes.
-This includes marketing funnel stages.

 BreakthroughEmail – This awesome tool helps you target high quality leads to help you pick the customers.
 BreakthroughEmail also takes the hassle and stress out of sending cold emails to those customers.